Get a free, no obligation personal loan quote with rates as low as 9.99%

 Benefits Of Buying A Demo Car

-• You Can Drive It As Soon As You Buy It – Brand new cars can involve more paperwork and lengthy waiting periods for delivery.
+• Drive It As Soon As You Buy It – Brand new cars can involve more paperwork and lengthy waiting periods for delivery.
 On the other hand, most demo cars can be bought and driven off the lot within the same day.

 Drawbacks Of Buying A Demo Car

 • More Risk – A demo car may be in worse shape than a dealer lets on.
 There’s also less proof of its history, as it hasn’t been sold before.
-If you finance the car, you may even end up with negative equity when your payments exceed its value.

 Where Can You Buy A Demo Car In Canada?